Beno Bryant

-Beno Bryant (born January 1, 1971) is a former American football return specialist and running back for the Seattle Seahawks.
+Beno Bryant (born January 1, 1971) is an American former professional football player who was a return specialist and running back for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Washington Huskies.

 High school

 Bryant attended Susan Miller Dorsey High School, participating in both football and track.
 In 1989, Bryant set a city record of 46.63 in the 400 meters.

 College career

 Bryant played at the University of Washington from 1989 to 1993, using a redshirt year in 1992.
 He holds many of Washington's career return records and was named to the 1990 All-Pacific-10 Conference football team as return specialist.
 The Seattle Times named Bryant as Washington's #3 special teams player of the Pac-10 era.

+Bryant was also an All-American sprinter for the Washington Huskies track and field team, leading off their 5th-place 4 × 400 meters relay team at the 1990 NCAA Division I Outdoor Track and Field Championships.

 Professional career

 In 1994, Bryant played in two games for the Seattle Seahawks.
-Bryant was drafted in 1996 and played for the Amsterdam Admirals of the World League of American Football, and then was drafted in 1997 by the Frankfurt Galaxy.
+Bryant was selected in 1996 and played for the Amsterdam Admirals of the World League of American Football, and then was drafted in 1997 by the Frankfurt Galaxy.